haoranleo/High_Performance_Computing_Model_For_2D_DFT/readme.md

 ```
 example:

-**./p31 forward Tower256.txt Output256.txt** will perform 2 2D DFT using Tower256.txt as input and producing an output file named Output256.txt.
+**./p31 forward Tower256.txt Output256.txt** will perform 2D DFT using Tower256.txt as input and producing an output file named Output256.txt.

+And **./p31 reverse Tower256.txt Output256.txt** will perform 2D iDFT using Tower256.txt as input and producing an output file named Output256.txt.